cekpowell/scene-recognition-classifiers/README.md

 ### Project Contents

-- Contained in the project:
 - Three directories:
   - `Run1` : Contains the implementation of the first classifier (K-Nearest Neighbour Classifier).
   - `Run2` : Contains the implementation of the second classifier (Linear Classifiers).
   - `Run3` : Contains the implementation of the third classifier (best possible classifier).
   - Each directory contains one file for the classifier used in the run, and one file for the feature extractor.

 -  The following `java` files:
   - `App.java` : Program used to evaluate the performance of each classifier, and run it on the provided testing data.
   - `MyClassifier.java` and `Tuple.java` : Helper classes for the classifier implementations.

-  - A
+- `Documentation.pdf` : A description of the group's implementation of all three classifiers.

 ---